-To create a simple advent calendar inspired by Target’s Dollar section was just the inspiration I needed.
+Create a simple advent calendar inspired by Target’s Dollar section was just the inspiration I needed.
 I have created an advent calendar for the last six years.
-I almost didn’t make one this year because Madeline is away, my kids are big kids, and I thought I was out of fresh ideas.
-Then I happened to take a pass through the dollar section at Target and was immediately inspired to not only make one for my kids, but to make another one to send to a friend.
+I almost didn’t make one this year because Madeline is away, my kids are big, and I thought I was out of fresh ideas.
+Then I happened to take a pass through the dollar section at Target and was immediately inspired not only to make one for my kids but to make another one to send to a friend.

-A house that’s mostly black and white lends itself well to decorations: Like this simple advent calendar from Target’s Dollar section
+A house mostly black and white lends itself well to decorations: Like this simple advent calendar from Target’s Dollar section.

 Finding a Place to Display the Advent Calendar Every Year is half the fun!

-I loved how the little red and white gingham checked bags looked against the white walls and the black bannister.
+I loved how the little red and white gingham checked bags looked against the white walls and the black banister.
 Nothing says holiday like mixing in a little red!

 I’ve displayed our advent calendar all over the house, but this year the red and white checked bags on the black and white stairway with a few sprigs of fresh boxwood was just too easy to pass up.
-I recently “met” Amanda (@smallacornsamanda) who started the hashtag #botanicalforagersunitedsocietyinc -She uses foraged botanicals all over her house and her shop.
-Did I mention her shop is is New Zealand?
-I’m dying to visit Small Acorns, but for now I’ll just be inspired by Amanda.
-Even though our seasons are complete opposites.
+I recently “met” Amanda (@smallacornsamanda), who started the hashtag #botanicalforagersunitedsocietyinc -She uses foraged botanicals all over her house and shop.
+Did I mention her shop is, is New Zealand?
+I’m dying to visit Small Acorns, but for now, I’ll be inspired by Amanda, even though our seasons are complete opposites.
 She’s currently enjoying peonies while I have Juniper and boxwood.

 This sweet little painting is an original by Kiki and Polly called “Winter Coats.”
-I just checked and it’s available as a print!
+I just checked, and it’s available as a print!
 It’s so charming.
 I refresh the little sprig of juniper every week or so all winter!
-I carry a small clippers on my walks and snip snip when I see something I like.
+I carry small clippers on my walks and snip-snip when I see something I like.
 I love how the blue in the juniper berries picks up the color of the coat.
 The boxwood is from right outside my door.